mlevesquedion/outgraph-py/README.md

-# Outgraph
+# Outmind

-Produce a graph visualization from an outline.
+Produce a mind map from an outline.

 ## Usage
 ```
-python3 outgraph.py <outline_file>
+python3 outmind.py <outline_file>
 ```

 ## Recommended usage

 I created this tool because I was dissatisfied with the available options for creating mind maps.
 Specifically, all mind mapping software I've tried so far is lacking in the following ways :
-* Absent or poor automatic placement of nodes and edges
+* Absent or poor automatic placement of nodes and edges (doing it manually is a pain)
 * Editing the mind map is slow, usually due to absent or poor keyboard shortcuts

-My recommended worfklow is therefore to open an outline in Vim and to register a command that runs outgraph on file save.
-Open the resulting PDF using a viewer that has hot reloading capabilities, and voila. **Mind map at the speed of thought**.
+My recommended worfklow is therefore to open an outline in Vim and to register a command that runs outmind on file save.
+Open the resulting PDF using a viewer that has hot reloading capabilities, and voila.
+You can now **mind map at the speed of thought**.

 ## Outline format